 - Full-time student at Middle Georgia College

-- Current enrollment in any Aviation Maintenance Technology (AMT) degree or certificate program at the Georgia Aviation Campus
+- Current enrollment in any degree or certificate program in Flight Technology at the Georgia Aviation Campus

-- Maintain a minimum overall Grade Point Average (GPA) of 3.0 at Middle Georgia College
+- Maintain satisfactory academic progress as set forth in the student handbook and maintain a minimum overall Grade Point Average (GPA) of 3.0 at Middle Georgia College

 - Demonstrate a strong work ethic and sense of professional responsibility as indicated by your overall work ethic assessment

 A student must submit the following by the published deadline to be considered: